Read our fact sheet about international students.

 Full-time employees generally work 38 hours per week, and receive pay for a full week’s work as well as conditions like paid annual leave and sick leave.
 A full-time worker is also entitled to notice of termination of their employment.
 This means that if your employer no longer wants to employ you, they have to provide a period of notice (or payment instead of the notice period) depending on how long you have worked there.

 Part-time employees work regular hours each week, but less than the 38 hours of full-time employees.
-You also get paid annual leave and sick leave, and are entitled to notice of termination of your employment.
+Part-time employees get the same minimum entitlements (such as sick leave and annual leave) as a full-time employee, but on a pro-rata basis.

-Casual employees work on an hourly or daily basis and are less likely to have regular or guaranteed hours of work.
-Casual employees do not get paid sick leave or annual leave, but the rates of pay are usually higher to make up for this.
-A casual employee is usually not entitled to notice of termination.
+Casual employees do not get paid sick leave or annual leave, and are not usually entitled to notice of termination.
 This means a casual employee can be terminated at any time.
+For more information visit our Casual employees page.

 Regardless of your type of employment, you must have permission to work in Australia and hold a valid work visa.
 It is important you understand the rules of your work visa before starting a job, including the number of hours you are allowed to work each week.
-For information on visa requirements, contact the Department of Home Affairs on 13 18 81 or visit www.homeaffairs.gov.au .
+For information on visa requirements, contact the Department of Home Affairs on 13 18 81 or visit the Department of Home Affairs website.

-From 1 January 2010, all employees in the national workplace relations system receive 10 basic minimum entitlements known as the National Employment Standards (NES).
+All employees in the national workplace relations system receive basic minimum entitlements known as the National Employment Standards (NES).

 The NES include: